Kehlani discography

-The discography of Kehlani, an American singer and songwriter, consists of four studio albums, four mixtapes, and 72 singles (including 28 as a featured artist).
-After releasing her debut commercial mixtape, Cloud 19 (2014), Kehlani would re-released the record on streaming services on its seven-year anniversary in 2021.
-Her second commercial mixtape, You Should Be Here (2015), reached at number 36 on the US Billboard 200.
-Her debut studio album, SweetSexySavage (2017), reached at number three on the Billboard 200.
+The discography of Kehlani, an American singer and songwriter, consists of five studio albums, four mixtapes, and 74 singles (including 28 as a featured artist).
+After releasing their debut commercial mixtape, Cloud 19 (2014), Kehlani would re-release the record on streaming services on its seven-year anniversary in 2021.
+Their second commercial mixtape, You Should Be Here (2015), reached at number 36 on the US Billboard 200.
+Their debut studio album, SweetSexySavage (2017), reached at number three on the Billboard 200.
 In 2018, Kehlani was featured on American rapper Cardi B's single, "Ring", from her debut studio album, Invasion of Privacy, in which had reached at number 28 on the US Billboard Hot 100.
-Her third commercial mixtape, While We Wait (2019), reached at number nine on the Billboard 200.
-Her second studio album, It Was Good Until It Wasn't (2020), debuted and peaked at number two on the Billboard 200.
-Her third studio album, Blue Water Road (2022), debuted and peaked at number 13 on the Billboard 200.
+Their third commercial mixtape, While We Wait (2019), reached at number nine on the Billboard 200.
+Their second studio album, It Was Good Until It Wasn't (2020), debuted and peaked at number two on the Billboard 200.
+Their third studio album, Blue Water Road (2022), debuted and peaked at number 13 on the Billboard 200.